bitemyapp/esqueleto/README.md

 There are many differences between SQL syntax and functions supported by different RDBMSs.
 Since version 2.2.8, `esqueleto` includes modules containing functions that are specific to a given RDBMS.

 - PostgreSQL: `Database.Esqueleto.PostgreSQL`
+- MySQL: `Database.Esqueleto.MySQL`
+- SQLite: `Database.Esqueleto.SQLite`

 In order to use these functions, you need to explicitly import their corresponding modules.

 ### Tests and Postgres

-To ```stack test``` with Postgresql you'll need to set the Postgres flag for [esqueleto.cabal](esqueleto.cabal) Do this from the command line with: ```stack test --flag esqueleto:postgresql```

-If you don't have Postgres install it.
-Using apt-get it's just:
+To run the tests, do `stack test`.
+This tests all the backends, so you'll need to have MySQL and Postgresql installed.

+Using apt-get, you should be able to do:

 ```
 sudo apt-get install postgresql postgresql-contrib
 sudo apt-get install libpq-dev
 ```

 Using homebrew on OSx

 ```
 brew install postgresql